 I hope you’re sitting down.
 Because Peter Ricchiuti is going to tell you that not only does that product exist, but that the company that has created it is here in New Orleans.
 It’s called Swerve.
 It’s in 4,000 stores across America.
 And it’s just getting warmed up.

-Andress Blackwell is President and CEO of Swerve.
+Andress Blackwell is the founder and CEO of Swerve.

 It’s possible you’ve already heard of Swerve.
 If so, that’s the result of Swerve’s marketing company, Trumpet Advertising.
 Trumpet was founded in 1997.
 Today they have up to 30 employees in their Mid City headquarters and, like the musical instrument its named after, Trumpet Advertising is universal but with a distinctly New Orleans sensibility which includes traits not commonly associated with advertising and marketing: a dogged approach to integrity and honesty.

 Scott Couvillion is a Principal at Trumpet Advertising.
 He’s been there since 2004.

 More conversation over lunch about healthy eating New Orleans style is here.